LJL1830/HPC_guide/README.md

 You will create two independent Python environments:

 - `analysis_env` is used for Jupyter, data analysis, plotting, NetCDF, xarray, and Dask.
-- `model_env` in this manual is configured specifically for running FengWu with Earth2Studio.
-Currently available models can be found at [Earth2Studio Prognostic Models](https://nvidia.github.io/earth2studio/modules/models_px.html).
+- `model_env` is used for running AI weather models with Earth2Studio.
+FengWu is used as the example model in this manual.
+Other available models can be found at [Earth2Studio Prognostic Models](https://nvidia.github.io/earth2studio/modules/models_px.html).

 Complete `analysis_env` first.
 Make sure it works before starting `model_env`.